forcedotcom/isvte-sfdx-plugin/EXTENDING.md

 This rule type will fire if any references are found to the namespaces within the ```namespaces``` property or if any references are found to objects listed in the ```objects``` property.

-For example, work.com uses the wkcc namespace for its managed package and enabling work.com in an org creates the objects "'Employee','EmployeeCrisisAssessment','InternalOrganizationUnit','Crisis'".
-If a package refers to these items, then there is a dependecy on work.com.
+For example, Work.com uses the wkcc namespace for the Command Center managed package and enabling Work.com in an org creates the objects: Employee,EmployeeCrisisAssessment, InternalOrganizationUnit, and Crisis.
+If a package refers to these items, then there is a dependecy on Work.com.

 ```
 {